NodeDiver/alby-lsp-priceboard/README.md

 ## How It Works

-1. **Automated Data Collection**: Vercel Cron Jobs fetch prices from all LSPs every 10 minutes
+1. **Automated Data Collection**: Vercel Cron Jobs fetch prices from all LSPs daily
 2. **Real-time Storage**: Latest prices are stored in Vercel KV (Redis-compatible database)
 3. **Live Conversion**: Prices are converted to multiple currencies using Alby's Lightning Tools
 4. **Public API**: Other applications can access current prices via REST API